8ix/8ix/_posts/2016-04-08-website-security-with-sucuri.markdown

 permalink: /website-performance-and-security-with-sucuri
 ---

 Two years ago I was asked to find a solution to prevent recurring attacks on a Hacked WordPress site, no matter what precautions I put in place the site still seemed to get re-infected.
-My initial investigation for preventing attacks started by following the usual good practice guidelines such as:

 My initial investigation for preventing attacks started by following the usual good practice guidelines such as: